dhyan-singh/traffic_system_ml/ARCHITECTURE.md

 ## System Overview

-This is a **real-time traffic monitoring system** with edge AI inference, scalable backend API, and live dashboard visualization.
+This is a **real-time traffic monitoring system** with edge AI inference, a FastAPI backend (Redis hot state + Postgres cold storage), and a React/Vite dashboard.

 ### Components